dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 ^ Being object-oriented by nature, D8 allows us to extend the base Resource Base class and create our own custom resources.

-^ With a custom module we can add plugins that can define new REST Resources.
+^ With a custom module we can add plugins that we can define new REST Resources.
 For instance, you can return a collection of the data from several nodes or custom data received through database query.

 ---

 # Pros
-* Provides most ﬂexibility
+* Provides most flexibility
-* Transformable output (Special Entities)
+* Output special entities
 * Easier to manage versions

 # Cons